nimi0112/gradle8jdk17-DockerImage/README.md

 # Dockerized Android Development Environment

 ## Introduction
-This Dockerfile provides a pre-configured environment for Android development within a Docker container.
+This Dockerfile provides a pre-configured environment for Android development within a Docker container  with
+Gradle: 8
+JDK: 17

 ## Usage
 1. **Pull the Docker image:**